 Manage your child's health with MyChart.

 The key to successful toilet training is making sure your child is ready.
-Her bladder must be fully developed and she must be emotionally ready.
+His bladder must be fully developed and he must be emotionally ready.
 This will take patience and understanding on your part.

 Avoid toilet training if your family is under stress, such as planning a move or welcoming a baby.

 Use a potty chair when starting toilet training.
 Always remain calm and give your child lots of encouragement and praise.
-When she has an accident, encourage her that next time will be better.
+When he has an accident, encourage him that next time will be better.

 Signs your child is ready for toilet training

-According to the American Academy of Pediatrics, your child may be ready for toilet training if she:
+Signs your child may be ready for toilet training include:

 - stays dry at least two hours during the day or after a nap

-Toilet training is a good time to teach your child how to wash her hands.
-Help her wash with soap and warm water.
-Sing the "Happy Birthday" song twice while washing (about 15 to 20 seconds) so she learns how long to wash.
+Toilet training is a good time to teach your child how to wash his hands.
+Help him wash with soap and warm water.
+Sing the "Happy Birthday" song twice while washing (about 15 to 20 seconds) so he learns how long to wash.

 Source: The Centers for Disease Control and Prevention